 Panel judges: Alice Liang, Montgomery Sisam, Canada; Mungo Smith, MAAP, Australia

 Interior Design and Arts

-Lead judge: Alexandra Coulter, director, Arts & Health South West, UK
+Lead judge: Alexandra Coulter, Arts & Health South West, UK

 Panel judges: Vivienne Reiss, arts consultant, UK; Pam Bate, Hopkins Architects, UK

 Future Healthcare Design

 Sponsored by Integrated Health Projects (IHP)

 Lead judge: Cliff Harvey, Union of International Architects’ Public Health Group, Canada

 Panel judges: Paul Bell, Ryder Architecture, UK; Hieronimus Nickl, Nickl & Partner, Germany

 Lead judge: Jim Chapman, Manchester School of Architecture, UK